openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 Autotune is a feature created in late December 2016 and is currently in beta (early testing) mode in the oref0 dev branch.
 You can also see issue [#261](https://github.com/openaps/oref0/issues/261) and [#99](https://github.com/openaps/oref0/issues/99) and pull request [#313](https://github.com/openaps/oref0/pull/313) for background reading.

-## The different between autotune and autosens:
+## The difference between autotune and autosens:

 Autosensitivity/resistance mode (aka “autosens”) is an advanced feature you can enable that looks at 24 hours of data and makes adjustments to ISF and targets based on the resulting sensitivity calculations.
 If you have a dying pump site, or have been sick and are resistant, your ISF is likely to be calculated down by autosens and then used in OpenAPS calculations accordingly.
 The opposite for being more sensitive is true as well.
 (Here’s a blog post describing autosensitivity during sick days.)